dotnetcore/NPOI/README.md

 ﻿###  NPOI

-This porject is migrate from Tony Qu's [NPOI](https://github.com/tonyqus/npoi) by DotNETCore team.
+This project is migrated from Tony Qu's [NPOI](https://github.com/tonyqus/npoi) by DotNETCore team.

-### NPOI Core here, NPOI elsewhere
+### NPOI of .net standard here, NPOI elsewhere

 This NPOI use .net standard 2.0 version.
 NPOI is still under at [https://github.com/tonyqus/npoi](https://github.com/tonyqus/npoi)